metio/terraform-provider-k8s/docs/data-sources/volsync_backube_replication_source_v1alpha1_manifest.md

 - `access_modes` (List of String) accessModes can be used to override the accessModes of the PiT image.
 - `address` (String) address is the remote address to connect to for replication.
 - `capacity` (String) capacity can be used to override the capacity of the PiT image.
-- `copy_method` (String) copyMethod describes how a point-in-time (PiT) image of the source volumeshould be created.
+- `copy_method` (String) copyMethod describes how a point-in-time (PiT) image of the source volume should be created.
-- `key_secret` (String) keySecret is the name of a Secret that contains the TLS pre-shared key tobe used for authentication.
+- `key_secret` (String) keySecret is the name of a Secret that contains the TLS pre-shared key to be used for authentication.
 If not provided, the key will be generated.
 - `mover_affinity` (Attributes) MoverAffinity allows specifying the PodAffinity that will be used by the data mover (see [below for nested schema](#nestedatt--spec--rsync_tls--mover_affinity))
-- `mover_pod_labels` (Map of String) Labels that should be added to data mover podsThese will be in addition to any labels that VolSync may add
+- `mover_pod_labels` (Map of String) Labels that should be added to data mover pods These will be in addition to any labels that VolSync may add
-- `mover_resources` (Attributes) Resources represents compute resources required by the data mover container.Immutable.More info: https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/This should only be used by advanced users as this can result in a moverpod being unschedulable or crashing due to limited resources. (see [below for nested schema](#nestedatt--spec--rsync_tls--mover_resources))
+- `mover_resources` (Attributes) Resources represents compute resources required by the data mover container.
+Immutable.
+More info: https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/ This should only be used by advanced users as this can result in a mover pod being unschedulable or crashing due to limited resources. (see [below for nested schema](#nestedatt--spec--rsync_tls--mover_resources))
-- `mover_security_context` (Attributes) MoverSecurityContext allows specifying the PodSecurityContext that willbe used by the data mover (see [below for nested schema](#nestedatt--spec--rsync_tls--mover_security_context))
+- `mover_security_context` (Attributes) MoverSecurityContext allows specifying the PodSecurityContext that will be used by the data mover (see [below for nested schema](#nestedatt--spec--rsync_tls--mover_security_context))
-- `mover_service_account` (String) MoverServiceAccount allows specifying the name of the service accountthat will be used by the data mover.
-This should only be used by advancedusers who want to override the service account normally used by the mover.The service account needs to exist in the same namespace as this CR.
+- `mover_service_account` (String) MoverServiceAccount allows specifying the name of the service account that will be used by the data mover.
+This should only be used by advanced users who want to override the service account normally used by the mover.
+The service account needs to exist in the same namespace as this CR.
 - `port` (Number) port is the port to connect to for replication.
 Defaults to 8000.
-- `storage_class_name` (String) storageClassName can be used to override the StorageClass of the PiTimage.
+- `storage_class_name` (String) storageClassName can be used to override the StorageClass of the PiT image.
-- `volume_snapshot_class_name` (String) volumeSnapshotClassName can be used to specify the VSC to be used ifcopyMethod is Snapshot.
+- `volume_snapshot_class_name` (String) volumeSnapshotClassName can be used to specify the VSC to be used if copyMethod is Snapshot.
 If not set, the default VSC is used.

 <a id="nestedatt--spec--rsync_tls--mover_affinity"></a>
 ### Nested Schema for `spec.rsync_tls.mover_affinity`